Read to the end for a bonus deal for you adrenaline junkies!

 For those who can’t get enough, there’s also a giant swing and skybridge with glass-bottomed sections, both at about 40m above the ground.

-How to get there: From Harbourfront MRT station (purple line), take the Sentosa Express to Beach station and take a free shuttle bus to Siloso beach
+How to get there: From Harbourfront MRT station (NEL/CCL), take the Sentosa Express to Beach Station and take a free shuttle bus to Siloso beach

 2) Walk on Singapore’s Dark Side